ArtemDanilov/Flexipic/README.md

 ### Support

-If you encounter any issues or have questions about using Flexipic, please don't hesitate to reach out to me.
-We're here to help!
+If you encounter any issues or have questions about using Flexipic, please don't hesitate to reach out to me artemdanilow@gmail.com

 ### License